Agriculture

 Surface Irrigation

 Water is supplied over and across the field in surface irrigation systems.
 They wet the land using gravity flow and ensure water infiltrates the soil.
-Surface irrigation is further categorised into:
+Surface irrigation is further categorized into:

-• Basin: For basin irrigation, basins or shallow depressions are formed around individual or groups of plants.
-These basins are supplied water directly so the soil around the plants absorbs it.
+Basin: For basin irrigation, basins or shallow depressions are formed around individuals or groups of plants.
+These basins are supplied with water directly, so the soil around the plants absorbs it.
 Small layout fields are most suitable for basin irrigation.

 Sub-Surface Irrigation